 — ♀♀ (@abirdabeeaplane) February 10, 2018

 What is going on?
 Here are some facts that can help explain the chaos behind the tragedy.

-Tamiflu comes in a generic version
+Tamiflu has a generic version

-Tamiflu is the brand-name for the drug oseltamivir and is manufactured by Roche pharmaceutical company.
-Roche sells its version of the drug for a premium price – typically for around $175 cash.
+Tamiflu is the brand name for the drug oseltamivir and is manufactured by Roche pharmaceutical company.
+Roche sells its version of the drug for a premium price, typically for around $175 cash.
 But most people who are prescribed the drug will actually get a bottle of generic oseltamivir, which is made by several generic manufacturers.
 This version of the drug is much cheaper, about $135 for a 10 dose prescription.
-Whether you are paying with cash or your insurance, be sure you are getting this cheaper generic form of Tamiflu – it is exactly the same medicine and works just as well as the brand version.
+Whether you are paying with cash or your insurance, be sure you are getting this cheaper generic form of Tamiflu—it is exactly the same medicine and works just as well as the brand version.

 We've sent a link to download the GoodRx mobile app to your phone.

 We were unable to send a link to your phone.